MuhammadIbneRafiq/canva-gpt/README.md

 ### Typescript support

 This package does not contain type definitions to the objects returned by Canvas.
-If you want such types, you need to define such types yourself and pass it as type parameter to the methods in this library.
+If you want such types, you must define them yourself and pass it as type parameter to the methods in this library.

 For example, to get typed "account" objects: